manuel-koch/go-property/README.md

 # go-property

-A go implementation of a property that supports subscribing to changes
+A go implementation of a generic property that supports subscribing to changes.

+See [property_test.go](./property_test.go) for example usage.